Inteegrus-Research/Inteegrus-Research/README.md

 # Welcome to Inteegrus Research Lab

 ## Keerthi Kumar K J (aka Inteegrus)
-AI + Biohacking Innovator | Researcher in Human-Machine Synergy
+EC + AI + Neurotech Innovator | Researcher in Human-Machine Synergy

 ## About Me
-I am a passionate researcher working at the intersection of **Artificial Intelligence**, **Electronics & Communication**, and **Biohacking**.
+I am a passionate researcher working at the intersection of **Artificial Intelligence**, **Electronics & Communication**, and **Neuroscience**.
 My mission is to develop technologies that can enhance human capabilities, particularly in areas like healthcare, neurotech, and environmental sustainability.

-Currently, I’m focusing on blending **AI** and **Biohacking** to create cutting-edge solutions for real-world challenges.
+Currently, I’m focusing on blending **AI** and **Neuroscience** to create cutting-edge solutions for real-world challenges.

 #### Key Interests:
 - Artificial Intelligence